 To demonstrate this shortcoming, I'd like to share a scenario.

-Meet Jared ๐Ÿค“โ€‹
+Meet Jared ๐คโ

 Jared is a bright, young IT professional with a cybersecurity degree and multiple certifications.
 Jared recently landed an IT help desk role to spend time in the trenches of modern IT and add real-world experience to his resume.
-He's eager, goes the extra mile on tickets, and works after hours when needed โ€” a real go-getter.
+He's eager, goes the extra mile on tickets, and works after hours when needed.

 A ticket comes in on a Wednesday afternoon from Rebecca, the Finance Director, reporting a blue screen error (BSOD) on every boot with the device unable to load the OS.
 Jared jumps right on it.
 Since remote access isn't an option when the device can't load the OS, Jared grabs his gear and heads on-site.

 When he arrives, Jared looks up the generic BSOD error code and finds that a faulty driver is a common culprit.
 He determines the best next step is to boot into Safe Mode for diagnostics.
-Since the device is caught in a BSOD loop, Windows automatically launches WinRE after several consecutive failed boots.
+Since the device is caught in a BSOD loop, Windows automatically launches WinRE after two consecutive failed boots.
 Jared navigates to Startup Settings and clicks Restart to enable Safe Mode.
 He's immediately prompted for the BitLocker recovery key for the drive.
 He pulls up the Entra ID admin portal, locates the recovery key for Rebecca's device, enters it, and the system boots into Safe Mode.

-He restarts the machine, lets it boot normally, captures the BSOD as expected, and WinRE launches again.
-Jared boots back into Safe Mode โ€” this time without the BitLocker prompt and navigates to C:\Windows\ntbtlog.txt to review the boot log.
+He restarts the machine, gets a BSOD as expected, and WinRE launches again.
+Jared boots back into Safe Mode - this time without the BitLocker prompt and navigates to C:\Windows\ntbtlog.txt to review the boot log.
 He finds the last driver entry, looks it up, and discovers that a recent update addresses a known issue with that exact driver.
 He downloads it, installs it, and restarts.
-The system boots cleanly.
-No BSOD.
+The system boots cleanly without a blue screen.
+Jared saves the day. ๐

 He closes the ticket and clocks out for the day.
 What he doesn't realize is that he forgot to re-enable BitLocker...

-The Aftermathโ€‹
+The Aftermathโ

 What Jared doesn't know is that there's a compliance policy configured requiring BitLocker to be enabled on all devices.
-By Thursday morning, Rebecca's device has checked in with Intune and been evaluated against that policy โ€” and it's noncompliant.
-To make matters worse, a Conditional Access policy is configured to block access to the organization's third-party financial SaaS application, configured as an Enterprise App, from any device that isn't compliant.
+By Thursday morning, Rebecca's device has checked in with Intune, been evaluated against that policy, and flagged as noncompliant.
+To make matters worse, a Conditional Access policy is configured to block access to the organization's third-party financial SaaS application (configured as an Enterprise App) from any device that isn't compliant.

-Rebecca signs in Thursday morning using her enterprise Microsoft credentials, as she does every day โ€” except this time she's greeted with a message telling her that her device isn't compliant.
+Rebecca signs in Thursday morning using her enterprise Microsoft credentials, as she does every day, except this time she's greeted with a message telling her that her device isn't compliant.
 Today isn't a day she can afford to be locked out: she needs to approve payroll so that direct deposits and checks can be processed for employees.
 She calls IT.

 The ticket escalates straight to T3.
 Kevin, the T3 technician, pulls up the Entra ID sign-in logs and immediately confirms that Conditional Access is blocking Rebecca's access due to a noncompliant device.
 He digs into the compliance details and finds the culprit: the BitLocker requirement.

 Kevin remotes into Rebecca's machine, confirms that BitLocker is disabled, and re-enables it.
-With BitLocker back on, the device should return to a compliant state โ€” so Kevin opens the Company Portal app and triggers a device check-in to prompt Intune to re-evaluate compliance.
+With BitLocker back on, the device should return to a compliant state.
+Kevin opens the Company Portal app and triggers a device check-in to prompt Intune to re-evaluate compliance.

 After several attempts, the device still shows as noncompliant in Intune.
 Kevin turns to Google looking for a way to force a compliance re-evaluation on demand.
 He finds a post showing how to use the Intune Management Extension (IME) to trigger an immediate compliance sync: